 Mutagenicity testing

 The HFO health and environmental research programme undertaken by Concawe included a hazard component despite the existence of an extensive toxicity database created in conjunction with due diligence activities and voluntary agreements (Concawe, 1998, McKee et al., 2014).
-Although the in vitro mutagenicity of HFO extracts has previously been determined for many refinery streams, the results are generally limited to site restricted substances that have not been blended with a cutter stock to produce a commercial fuel.
+Although the in vitro mutagenicity of HFO extracts has previously been determined for many refinery streams, the results are generally limited to site-restricted substances that have not been blended with a cutter stock to produce a commercial fuel.
 To better characterize the mutagenic potential of fuel-related HFOs, testing was undertaken with condensates prepared from the volatile fraction of three bulk samples collected at barge loading terminals.
 Condensates were prepared from each of these samples at temperatures of 70 °C, 80 °C, and 90 °C.

-Modified Ames testing showed that all nine condensates produced a minimal change in the number of revertant colonies, yielding a mutagenicity index (MI) less than 0.1.
+Modified Ames’ testing showed that all nine condensates produced a minimal change in the number of revertant colonies, yielding a mutagenicity index (MI) less than 0.1.
 By comparison, a commercial grade heavy fuel No. 6 sample yielded an MI of 24, which is consistent with the presence of high molecular weight (4 to 6 ring) PAHs in this type of sample (McKee et al., 2013).
 Furthermore, the cut-off value for mutagenicity of lubricant base oils is set at a MI value of 1.0 and for residual aromatic extracts at a MI value of 0.4 (ASTM, 2010; CONCAWE 2012c).
 Studies have shown that the mutagenicity of stock unblended HFOs in the modified Ames assay is quite variable depending on the source of the residuum.
 Analysis on separate samples of catalytically cracked clarified slurry oil show that that the MI was appreciably influenced by the percentage of PAHs with 4 to 7 rings (McKee et al., 2013).

 Chemical analysis of the nine condensates used in this study showed that naphthalene was by far the most dominant aromatic hydrocarbon with lower amounts of 3- and 4-ring PAHs such phenanthrene, anthracene, and pyrene (see Appendix 1).
 Previous studies have shown that naphthalene is not genotoxic or mutagenic in the Ames assay (Brusick, 2008).
 Although naphthalene was shown to be a rodent carcinogen, recent insights strongly support the notion that naphthalene does not pose a human carcinogenic hazard (Baily et al., 2015; Health Council of The Netherlands, 2012).
 Although some 5- and 6-ring PAHs are considered to pose a human carcinogenic risk, the levels of 5- and 6-ring PAHs were below detection limits.
 Given the PAH distribution profile in the condensates, it can be concluded that the PAHs in the vapour phase do not pose a mutagenic risk and that workers working with HFOs at temperatures up to 90 °C are not in danger from the small amount of vapour being released.